COVID-19: We are committed to keeping our customers and employees safe and connected. LEARN MORE

-When a VPN is in use, the client device’s traffic is encapsulated and will no longer be protected by Premium WiFi AI Security or Content Access features.
+When a VPN is in use, the client device’s traffic is encapsulated and will no longer be protected by Premium WiFi Guard or Content Access features.
 For this reason, Premium WiFi powered by Plume AI’s Online Protection feature blocks most known commercial VPN service providers by default.
 Non-commercial VPNs, such as ones from work, school and personal are generally not blocked by default.

 If you are comfortable with losing the protection from Online Protection and trust the VPN service in question, you can unblock the VPN service in question.

 WPS was a common method of adding a device with a limited user interface (printers, IoT devices) to a wireless network.

 Premium WiFi powered by Plume does not support WPS as it was discovered to be a less secure connection method for WiFi networks.